 Perhaps of more immediate relevance to most businesses is the increasing need for real-time customer interaction.
 Imagine if an existing customer walks by your shop and you could send them a message offering an exclusive discount if they come in and make a purchase.

-So, while an edge data centre deals with the faster processing needed for real-time applications, it can also send back locally produced information to the centralised facility for storage and enable a more strategic analysis to take place.
+So, while an edge data center deals with the faster processing needed for real-time applications, it can also send back locally produced information to the centralised facility for storage and enable a more strategic analysis to take place.

-Still sceptical about the potential of edge data centres?
+Still sceptical about the potential of edge data centers?
 Well, think what happens when you try and make an online purchase and the website you are using is slow to load.
 Do you wait patiently, or go and find another, faster website?